0xjcf/ignite-element/src/examples/xstate/README.md

 ## Styling with TailwindCSS

 This example uses TailwindCSS for component styling.
-The `styles.css` file included the following:
+The `styles.css` file includes the following:

 ```css
 @tailwind base;